BigDataBiology/macrel/docs/install.md

 conda activate envs/Macrel_env
 ```

-Henceforth, to use macrel, activate this environment.
+Thereafter, to use macrel, activate this environment.

 ## License